DyloG783/api-project/README.txt

 Security Headers: Utilize security headers such as Content Security Policy (CSP), X-Content-Type-Options, X-Frame-Options, and X-XSS-Protection to mitigate common web security vulnerabilities.

-Input Validation: Validate and sanitize all input received from clients to prevent injection attacks such as SQL injection, XSS (Cross-Site Scripting), and CSRF (Cross-Site Request Forgery).
+Input Validation:
+- Using 'Zod' library to validate and sanitise user input
+- ADD REGEX +

 --